JakubKorytko/algorithms-library/README.md

 *(also, there are already some methods there to parse integers from the input, check them out if you are interested)*.

+## Contributing

+If you find issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions are welcome!

+## Contact

+If you have any questions, please contact me at <jakub@korytko.me>.

 ## License